UMCUGenetics/IntroductionPython/README.md

 # Introduction to Python for Life Sciences
 Jupyter notebooks for the MSc introduction to python course.
-A one week course that handles the basics of pyhton with examples from the Life Sciences field.
+A one week course that handles the basics of python with examples from the Life Sciences field.

 ## Installing Jupyter locally